oremnirv/oremnirv.github.io/_posts/2021-12-03-likelihood-x-part-I-abandoning-r-squared.markdown

 ---
 layout: post
 comments: true
-title:  "Likelihood is all you need part I: abandoning R sqaured"
+title:  "Likelihood X part I: abandoning R sqaured"
 excerpt: "A reason to stop using R squared and replacing it with the likelihood"
 date:   2021-12-03
 mathjax: true